Skip to main content

 The bottom line

 Common Xolair (omalizumab) side effects include injection site reactions, headache, and body and joint pain.
-Dizziness and fatigue are also possible.
+Dizziness, fatigue, and abdominal pain are also possible.
 These side effects may improve within a few days of your Xolair dose.

+Xolair can raise your risk of infection.
 Severe allergic reactions from Xolair are rare, but possible.
 Talk to your healthcare team if you have any questions about Xolair side effects and how to manage them.

 why trust our exports reliability shield